msilenzi/frontend-mentor-challenges/04-contact-form/README.md

 # Frontend Mentor - Contact form solution

 This is a solution to the [Contact form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents